The Latest Car Finance News & Advice

 Before You Get Started On Your Driving Test

 Make sure you have a provisional driving licence before learning to drive.
 You’ll need this licence when you take your test, so getting hold of it early is a must.
 To apply for your provisional driving licence, you need to be at least 15 years and 9 months old.
 You also need to be able to read a number plate from 20 metres away, and have been living in Great Britain for at least 185 days.
 When you apply for a provisional licence, you’ll need an ID document and addresses that you have lived in for the last three years.
 It costs £34 to apply either by post or online.
 To apply by post, complete D1 ‘Application for a driving licence’ which is available from the DVLA form ordering service.
-Apply online by clicking here.
+Apply online.
 A provisional driving licence allows you to learn to drive, and is the first step towards becoming a qualified driver.

 A view from behind of a person providing help to someone who is sat behind the wheel of a car, symbolising learning to drive and a driving instructor.